-It is the policy of the Northeastern Catholic District School Board that no individual be permitted to remain in school while in the possession of an article or replica designed as, used as, or intended for use as a weapon.
+It is the policy of Sacred Heart School that no individual be permitted to remain in school while in the possession of an article or replica designed as, used as, or intended for use as a weapon.

-When a student uses or threatens to use a weapon on school property, the student will be suspended.
-It is the principal's decision whether to recommend to the Board that the pupil be expelled.
-The police shall be involved
+When a student uses or threatens to use a non-prohibited weapon on school property, the student will be suspended pending the principal's decision whether to recommend to the Board that the pupil be expelled and the police shall be involved.